bradleyorr-student/hello-world/README.md

 This is where I plan to store ideas, resources, and even share and discuss things with others.

-Here is a [link](www.linkedin.com/in/bradley-orr-14177a15a) to my LinkedIn page.
+Here is a [link](www.linkedin.com/in/bradley-orr-14177a15a) to my LinkedIn page. :smile: